weblinc/jquery-threesixty/README.md

 jquery.threesixty
 ======

-A jQuery plugin for 360 image rotations
+A jQuery plugin for 360 image rotations.
+Use a vertical/horizontal spritesheet (recommending [https://github.com/jakesgordon/sprite-factory](Sprite Factory)) as a background-image on an element, call the plugin on the element, and magic happens.

 Options
 ---